kp9001/awesome/README.md

 sudo ./wallpaper.sh /path/to/wallpaper
 ```

 In order to use the keybindings for screen/webcam recording, open `scripts/recorder` in a text editor.
-You will want to change the entries for the variables `AUDIO` and `MIC` to match your system.
+First, change the `RES` variable to the resolution of your monitor.
+Next, you will want to change the entries for the variables `AUDIO` and `MIC` to match your system.
 To do this, use `pactl list sources` and identify which sources you wish to use for audio and microphone.
 The name of the audio source (computer speakers, headphones, etc.) should be used in place of `alsa_output...`, and the name of the microphone source should be used in place of `alsa_input...`.
 Once this is complete, copy the relevant scripts to your `/usr/bin` using

 ```
 sudo cp record recorder /usr/bin